Mojtaba-Kazmi/angelica-uniforms/content/markdown/blogposts/anti-fatigue-mats-productivity.md

 Standing on hard surfaces for hours can cause fatigue and discomfort, which in turn leads to a drop in energy and focus.
 Anti-fatigue mats encourage subtle movements in the leg muscles, improving blood flow and reducing fatigue.

 #### 2. **Improved Comfort**
 Comfortable employees are more likely to stay focused and perform their tasks efficiently.
-Anti-fatigue mats provide a cushioned surface that minimizes stress on the joints and muscles, helping employees feel at ease throughout their shifts.
+Anti-fatigue mats provide a cushioned surface that minimises stress on the joints and muscles, helping employees feel at ease throughout their shifts.

 #### 3. **Lower Risk of Health Issues**
 Prolonged standing can lead to health problems such as varicose veins, lower back pain, and joint stiffness.
 By reducing the physical strain on the body, anti-fatigue mats help to prevent these issues, leading to fewer sick days and higher workplace productivity.